iterative/dvc.org/static/docs/commands-reference/install.md

 Let's start our exploration with the impact of `dvc install` on the `dvc checkout` command.
-Remember that switching from one SCM tag or branch to another changes the set of DVC files in the workspace, which then also changes the data files that should be in the workspace.
+Remember that switching from one SCM tag or branch to another changes the set of DVC-files in the workspace, which then also changes the data files that should be in the workspace.

 With the Getting Started example workspace described above, let's first list the